MaayanLab/Workshop.io/pages/Instruction.md

 ![img](./assets/images/lyme/collection_2.png)<br><br>

-You can add multiple files when you create a collection.
+You are able to add multiple files when you create a collection.
 The file should be already uploaded on LymeMIND and you can search for the file with its name.

 ![img](./assets/images/lyme/collection_3.png)<br><br>